noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ## Physics IA2 Report Structure

-### `hey Mr Ace,
+### `Hey Mr Ace,
 `please excuse the trash formatting in this, The prompts/titles will NOT be in my final submission.
+Did some AI magic and got it to generate them from the task sheet and sample responses, I'll p

 ## 1. Research Question: